La Conner, Washington: Notable residents

+Education

+The city lies within the boundaries of the La Conner School District.

 Arts and culture

 The Museum of Northwest Art showcases a permanent collection of northwest artists and revolving shows throughout the year.
 The town is also home to the Skagit Historical Museum, with perhaps the best view in town, and the Quilt Museum, located in one of the oldest homes in town, the Gaches Mansion.

 The town of La Conner is home to several fine art galleries, including La Conner Seaside Gallery, Forum Arts, Earthenworks, and Alek's Art Studio.
 Visual artists, painters, and photographers have also worked from spaces in and around La Conner, including Northwest School members Guy Anderson, Morris Graves, and Richard Gilkey.
 Fishtown, an informal artists' community housed in a cluster of old cabins and fishing shacks on the north fork of the Skagit River delta, housed many artists from the late 1960s to the mid-1980s.

 Also famous for its many feral domestic turkeys, the town named the turkey as their "Official Town Bird in 2005".
 On August 8, 2006; however, a debate was heard in town council about whether the birds should be removed because of nuisance complaints about noise, fecal matter, and ingestion of garden materials.
 As of October 2010, the town council declared the turkeys to be a nuisance and has since taken action to have them removed from the town limits.

 La Conner's public library, which is run by the town government and serves residents of the local school district, opened on November 26, 1993, at a former storefront.
 Plans to construct a permanent library were announced in 2012 with a ten-year fundraising campaign.
 Construction on the new library began in October 2021 and was completed the following year at a cost of $5 million.
 The 5,500 sqft building opened on October 18, 2022, and includes community spaces, a rooftop solar array, and signage in English, Spanish, Braille, and Lushootseed.